-2.2.2 The facility is located so as to minimize its visibility from public view.
+2.2.2 The facility is located to minimize its visibility from public view.

-The facility would be mounted on an existing operational utility pole facing away from the public roadway (on the west side of the pole) and would blend with the existing infrastructure.
+The facility would be mounted on an existing operational utility pole facing away from the public roadway minimizing its visibility from public view and blending it with the existing infrastructure.
 Furthermore, since all of the facility components would be mounted on the pole, the project design does not require any ground disturbance, including vegetation removal or the use of retaining walls.
 Therefore the facility has been located so as to minimize its visibility from public view and this finding can be made.